mixja/tinacms.org/content/docs/cms/alerts.md

 prev: /docs/cms/apis
 next: /docs/cms/styles
 ---

-The CMS' **alerts** feature allows you to display short, ephemeral messages to users.
+The CMS' **alerts** feature allows you to display sa sdfhort, ephemeral messages to users.

 Display an alert by calling one of the **alert level methods** on the CMS object, and passing in your message.